List of Mad Men characters: Hollis

 Hollis (La Monde Byrd) is the black elevator operator in the Sterling Cooper building on Madison Avenue.
 He occasionally interacts with the Sterling Cooper staff.
 During the Season 1 episode "Red in the Face", Don pays Hollis to pretend the elevator is out of service in order to force Roger to climb the 23 flights of stairs to the office after an excessive lunch of oysters and martinis.
 Roger, having made the stairs, then meets the representatives of Richard Nixon's 1960 Presidential campaign in reception but vomits up his lunch on the floor due to the strain.
 He realizes that Don has exacted his revenge for making a pass at Betty, with Hollis's assistance.

 His skin color becomes important on a number of occasions.
 In the Season 3 episode "The Fog", Pete tries to engage him in conversation about the product preferences of black people (for television brands), which Hollis is either uninterested in or sees as inappropriate.
-Pete however continues to push him by stopping the elevator and forcing Hollis to talk about the subject, knowing that Admiral television sets seem to sell well in "Negro markets".
+Pete, however, continues to push him by stopping the elevator and forcing Hollis to talk about the subject, knowing that Admiral television sets seem to sell well in "Negro markets".
 Hollis, while initially intimidated, is quick to respond to the issue of race, stating that, "We have bigger things to think about than TV".
 Pete is remorseful, but Hollis remains hardened.

 Paul, too, addresses Hollis in an uncharacteristically familiar fashion, ostentatiously introducing Hollis to Paul's black girlfriend, Sheila, and telling Hollis to call him "Paul" instead of "Mr. Kinsey" in the Season 2 episode "The Inheritance".
-On the day that Marilyn Monroe's death is announced in the Season 2 episode "Six Month Leave", Hollis expresses sympathy for her ex-husband Joe DiMaggio, in contrast to many of Sterling Cooper's female characters who mourn Marilyn's loss, and male characters (such as Roger), who appear emotionally unaffected.
+On the day that Marilyn Monroe's death is announced in the Season 2 episode "Six Month Leave", Hollis expresses sympathy for her ex-husband Joe DiMaggio, in contrast to many of Sterling Cooper's female characters who mourn Monroe's loss, and male characters (such as Roger), who appear emotionally unaffected.